-Cutaneous warts are skin lesions that appear as raised, flesh-colored, papules commonly located on the hands or soles of the feet.
+Cutaneous warts are skin lesions that appear as raised, flesh-colored papules commonly located on the hands or soles of the feet.
 These papules often become rough and scaly (keratinized) and occasionally cause pain and discomfort.
-Cutaneous warts are caused by human papilloma virus (HPV) – plantar warts are typically caused by HPV type 1.
+Cutaneous warts are caused by the human papillomavirus (HPV) – plantar warts are typically caused by HPV type 1.
 The virus is transmitted by skin-to-skin contact as it enters microabrasions in the skin and mucous membranes.

 Most children with competent immune systems will experience resolution within a couple of years.
 However, adults often have a more prolonged course that often takes at least several years to resolve.
-There are various treatment option available for symptomatic patients or those who desire cosmetic removal.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
+There are various treatment options available for symptomatic patients or those who desire cosmetic removal.
+Due to this condition's importance, patients must understand its causes, symptoms, and treatment.

 What causes Cutaneous Warts?

 Cutaneous warts are caused by human papillomavirus infection.
-There are almost 200 different types of this virus, and each type has a predilection for a particular body part.
-HPV type 1 normally causes infections in the plantar aspect of the feet, whereas types 6 and 11 infect the anogenital region.
+There are almost 200 different types of this virus, and each type has a preference for a particular body part.
+HPV type 1 typically causes infections in the feet' plantar aspect, whereas types 6 and 11 infect the anogenital region.
 The virus enters the skin and mucous membranes through microabrasions.
 The incubation period is about 2-6 months.

 How common are Cutaneous Warts?

-Cutaneous warts effect about 7%-12% of the population.
+Cutaneous warts affect about 7%-12% of the population.
 The prevalence is higher in school-age children, occurring in approximately 10-20% of this population.
-They may affect any age-group, but normally peak in incidence around age 12-16.
+They may affect any age-group but typically peak in incidence around age 12-16.
 Immunosuppressed individuals and meat handlers are also at increased risk for the condition.

 Cutaneous warts are diagnosed clinically based on the appearance and distribution of the skin lesion.
 Occasionally, when the diagnosis is uncertain, your doctor will use a scalpel to scrape skin debris off of the wart and evaluate for the presence of black dots.
 These black dots represent thrombosed (clotted) small blood vessels, which is a highly characteristic finding.

-Sometimes a dermatologist will use a special scope (dermatoscope) to view the skin lesion under high magnification.
-Alternatively, you doctor may recommend a shave biopsy to definitively confirm the diagnosis, although this is rarely necessary.
+Sometimes a dermatologist will use a scope (dermatoscope) to view the skin lesion under high magnification.
+Alternatively, your doctor may recommend a shave biopsy to confirm the diagnosis, although this is rarely necessary definitively.

-The first-line treatment of common or plantar warts are topical salicylic acid or cryotherapy.
-Cryotherapy is a freezing treatment that is performed in the office with liquid nitrogen spray.
-Some individuals experience pain and hypopigmention with cryotherapy, therefore these side effects should be considered when deciding on treatment options.
-Cryotherapy is generally avoided in young children for this reason, but often used in adolescents and adults.
+The first-line treatment of common or plantar warts is topical salicylic acid or cryotherapy.
+Cryotherapy is a freezing treatment that is performed in the office with a liquid nitrogen spray.
+Some individuals experience pain and hypopigmentation with cryotherapy.
+Therefore, these side effects should be considered when deciding on treatment options.
+Cryotherapy is generally avoided in young children for this reason but is often used in adolescents and adults.

 - Topical immunotherapy with contact allergens